 - Check the spokes in the rear wheel for similar tension.

 - Lift the bike and spin the rear wheel, the brake should not rub.

-If you find something you’re not sure of, take your bike to a shop or visit one of our other maintenance posts.
+If you find something you’re not sure of, take your bike to a shop.